Francodo/Create-a-Product-Vision-and-Evangelize/README.md

 3. Product Development
 4. Product Launch

-The process as presented herein provides an indepth analysis with emphasis on:
+The process as presented herein provide an indepth analysis with emphasis on:

 a) Identifying Opportunities
 b) Understanding the Market